jkomoros/prompt-garden/README.md

 #### log

 Logs the given message to console and returns it.
 This 'noop' seed is useful for testing the machinery that calcualtes sub-seeds.
+If you just want a placeholder seed with no loggin, see `noop`.

 Required parameters:
 - `value` - The value to echo back.

 Environment:
 - `mock` - If true, then skips logging to console and just returns it.

+#### noop

+Simply calculates and returns the value.
+Useful if you need a seed as a placeholder.

+Required parameters:
+- `value` - The value to echo back.

 #### if